Berkay-Ates/Ros2-Xacro-Custom-Robot-With-Sensors/readme.md

 1. Add more sensors to the robot model.
 2. Implement advanced image processing algorithms.
 3. Integrate with other ROS 2 packages for extended functionality.
-4. Implement Lidar Sensor Subscriber Node
+4. Implement Autonomous Algorithm using camera and lidar sensor data.

 ## Notes